gprok/todo-php/README.md

 # todo-php
 A simple PHP todo list for practice.

-## Version 1
+## Version 0

-Simple implementation
-Improves Version 0 by using **Bootstrap 4** and common header and footer.
+Simple implementation.
+No CSS, no frills.